Indeed, Snake Plants are probably one of the low-maintenance household plants. But requires a timely dose of feed.

 It’s natural for a newbie to become overwhelmed by the variety of fertilizers available.

-These three elements are the fundamental elements required for the well-being and development of any plant, including the snake plant.
+Nitrogen, Phosphorus, and Potassium are three fundamental elements required for the well-being and development of any plant, including the Snake Plant.

-The best fertilizer to use for snake plants is usually that which has a balanced ratio of NPK, either 10:10:10 or 5:10:10.
+The best fertilizer for Snake Plants is usually that with a balanced ratio of NPK, either 10:10:10 or 5:10:10.

 But, the growth and proper of the plant do not depend on these three elements only.

-The micronutrients [boron (B), zinc (Zn), manganese (Mn), iron (Fe), copper (Cu), molybdenum (Mo), and chlorine (Cl)] are seven important plant nutrients.
+The micronutrients [Boron (B), Zinc (Zn), Manganese (Mn), Iron (Fe), Copper (Cu), Molybdenum (Mo), and Chlorine (Cl)] are seven important plant nutrients.

-Therefore, the amount of these micronutrients in fertilizers is modest since they are only required in small amounts by the plant.
+Therefore, the amount of these micronutrients in fertilizers is modest since the plant only requires small amounts.

 |Nitrogen||It helps to form protein, stimulates growth and encourage photosynthesis.|